goldbergyoni/nodebestpractices/README.dutch.md

 **TL;DR:** Assign the same identifier, transaction-id: {some value}, to each log entry within a single request.
 Then when inspecting errors in logs, easily conclude what happened before and after.
 Until version 14 of Node, this was not easy to achieve due to Node's async nature, but since AsyncLocalStorage came to town, this became possible and easy than ever. see code examples inside

-**Otherwise:** Looking at a production error log without the context – what happened before – makes it much harder and slower to reason about the issue
+**Anders:** Looking at a production error log without the context – what happened before – makes it much harder and slower to reason about the issue

 🔗 [**Read More: Assign ‘TransactionId’ to each log statement**](/sections/production/assigntransactionid.md)